uc-cdis/gen3.org/content/docs/dev/style-guide.md

 # Python Style Guide
 [Python Style Guide]: #python-style-guide

 For python code we use [black][black], an automatic code formatter.
-In general this should handle all the details of code formatting.
+In general this should handle all the trivial points of code formatting.
 For developing python code, install black and either run it on your code before committing or set up a plugin in your editor to run it automatically (explained in the `black` README).

 ## Best Practices